Contact me via EmailContact me via FacebookContact me via TwitterContact me via LinkedInContact me via InstagramRead my stories on Medium

 In my last letter, I told you I was going on my first vacation in thirteen years.
 Guess what happened right before we had to leave?

 I got sick.
 Like, lying facedown in bed, whimpering for my mama sick.
-In fleeting moments of consciousness, I thought about things like trip insurance, and whether it’d be another thirteen years before I took a vacay.
+In rare moments of consciousness, I thought about things like trip insurance, the single digit temps outside, and whether it'd be another thirteen years before I took a vacay.

 I woke up the next day in that state where you can at least imagine wellness.
-We got to go to the Dominican Republic.
-And in addition to having a fabulous time, I learned that vacay is a lens through which to view real life, especially the writing life.
-Here are a few reasons why:
+We got to go (to the Domincan Republic, by the way).
+And in addition to it being a fabulous time, I learned that vacay is a lens through which to view real life, and especially the writing life.

 Sometimes the Road is Long and Bumpy